CountBricks Electric Shower Cost Installation Guide

 Head of Sales

-Electric Shower Cost Installation: The Complete CountBricks Guide
+Electric Shower Cost Installation: A Comprehensive Guide for Trade Professionals

-• Shower unit price: Entry-level models start around $120, luxury digital models exceed $600
+• Shower unit price: Entry-level models start around $120, while luxury models can exceed $600.

-• Electrical capacity: A 7.5–9.5 kW shower often needs a dedicated 40-50 amp circuit and RCD breaker
+• Electrical capacity: A 7.5–9.5 kW shower often requires a dedicated 40-50 amp circuit and RCD breaker.

-• Plumbing modifications: Rerouting cold supply lines behind finished walls adds labor hours
+• Plumbing modifications: Rerouting supply lines adds labor hours.

-• Wall substrate: Tile, stone, or masonry surfaces require extra drilling time and specialized anchors
+• Wall substrate: Tile or masonry surfaces require specialized anchors.

 1. Basic retrofit (existing electrical feed ready) — $500 to $750 total